Wade Barrett: Return to WWE (2020–present)

 On 26 August 2020 episode of NXT, which had become WWE's third major brand while he was gone, Bennett returned to WWE under his earlier Wade Barrett name to serve as a colour commentator in a single-appearance deal.
 He would become an official member of the NXT commentary team the following week.
 On 17 September, he announced in an interview with Sports Illustrated that he had signed a one-year deal with WWE to become a permanent member of the NXT broadcast team.
 On 6 October 2022, WWE announced that they had shuffled their commentary and interview teams, with Barrett moving to SmackDown to be the colour commentator alongside Michael Cole.
 On 5 August 2023, WWE made more changes to their commentary teams and moved Barrett to Raw.
 On the 29 January 2024 episode of Raw, Barrett would be replaced on the commentary team by Pat McAfee, with Barrett moving back to the SmackDown commentary team alongside Corey Graves.
 He moved back to Raw on 2 September alongside the debuting Joe Tessitore.
 He moved back to SmackDown on 10 January, alongside Tessitore.
 Barrett called his first WrestleMania at WrestleMania 41 alongside Michael Cole and Pat McAfee.
+On January 5, 2026, he and Tessitore moved back to SmackDown.

 Acting career

 Under the Wade Barrett name, Bennett had a small role as Kilroy in the crime thriller film Dead Man Down (2013), for which he adopted a New York accent.
 He also starred as assassin George "Bishop" Edwards in the action thriller film Eliminators (2016).
 Credited under his real name, he starred as John Gold in the action films I Am Vengeance (2018) and I Am Vengeance: Retaliation (2020), both of which received primarily negative reviews; however, Bennett received praise for his performance, with Variety noting that Retaliation showed "sufficient comic chops to occasionally undercut Gold's macho with self-parody".
-For his role as John Gold in I Am Vengeance Bennett received the Best Actor in a featured film award at the Urban Action Showcase.
-For his work in the sequel along side his co-star Vinnie Jones, they took home Best Stunt Performing Actors at the 2020 British Film Festival.